lucidworks/banana/README.md

 ### Support

 Banana preserves most of the features of Kibana (from which it is forked).
+If you have any questions, please contact Andrew Thanalertvisuti (andrew.thanalertvisuti@lucidworks.com) or Ravi Krishnamurthy (ravi.krishnamurthy@lucidworks.com).

 Introduction videos on Kibana can be found at [http://three.kibana.org/about.html](http://three.kibana.org/about.html)